Pahasara/Pahasara/README.md

 # 👋 Hi, I’m Pahasara DvNET.
 - 👀 I’m interested in Computer Science.
 * 🌱 I’m currently learning C#.
-- 💞️ I’m looking to collaborate on Nova.
+- 💞️ I’m looking to collaborate on analyzing...

 <!---
 Pahasara/Pahasara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.